Fleggburgh: Geography

-Fleggburgh falls within the constituency of Great Yarmouth and is represented at Parliament by Brandon Lewis MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Great Yarmouth.

-Fleggburgh is located on the western edge of the Trinity Broads, a Site of Special Scientific Interest, within The Broads National Park.
+Fleggburgh is located on the A1064 road, between Acle and Caister-on-Sea and on the western edge of the Trinity Broads, a Site of Special Scientific Interest, within The Broads National Park.
+According to the 2021 census, Fleggburgh has a population of 1,088 people which shows an increase from the 948 people recorded in the 2011 census.

-St. Margaret's Church
+Churches

-Fleggburgh's parish church is dedicated to Saint Margaret and was built in the Nineteenth Century on the site of previous worship under the oversight of Herbert John Green.
+Fleggburgh's parish church is dedicated to Saint Margaret and was built in the Nineteenth Century by the architect, Herbert John Green.
+St. Margaret's is located within the village on Main Road and has been Grade II listed since 1962.

 The interior holds a brass memorial to Richard Burton who served as Rector of the parish in the early-Seventeenth Century and stained-glass installed in the 1960s by Paul Jeffries, depicting Saint Margaret, Saint Luke and Saint Mary.

+Clippesby's church is dedicated to St Peter and is one of the 124 existing round-tower churches in Norfolk.
+All Saints' Church, Billockby remains in use although it is partially ruined.

 Amenities

-The majority of local children attend Fleggburgh CofE Primary School which was rated by Ofsted as a 'Good' school in 2012, a decision which was upheld in 2017.

-Fleggburgh has one public houses that remains in business- the Kings Arms.
-The Kings Arms has stood on its current site since the late-Eighteenth Century, except for a short period in the early-Nineteenth Century when a license was refused to Mrs Mary Puxley on the grounds of aiding and assisting a riot that led to the cruel wounding and beating of Mr Robert Chasteney, a local surveyor.
+The majority of local children attend Fleggburgh Church of England Primary School.
+The village has one public house that remains in business; The Kings Arms has stood on its current site since the late-18th Century, except for a short period in the early-19th Century when a license was refused to Mrs Mary Puxley on the grounds of aiding and assisting a riot that led to the cruel wounding and beating of Mr Robert Chasteney, a local surveyor.

-War Memorial

-Fleggburgh's and Billockby's war memorial takes the form of a Celtic cross mounted on a tiered base, located inside St. Margaret's Churchyard.
-The memorial was unveiled in December 1922 by the widow of Mrs Janet Fisher, husband of Captain Fisher listed below.
-The memorial lists the following names for the First World War: